northeastern-rc/rc-public-documentation/docs/source/software/conda.rst

 **To install Miniconda:**

-1. If you are on a login node, move to a compute node by typing ``srun --partition=short --nodes=1 --cpus-per-task=1 --pty /bin/bash``.
+1. If you are on a login node, move to a compute node by typing ``srun --partition=short,lowpriority --nodes=1 --cpus-per-task=1 --pty /bin/bash``.
 2. Type ``wget --quiet https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`` to get the latest version of Miniconda.
 3. Type ``sha256sum Miniconda3-latest-Linux-x86_64.sh`` to check the hash key of the package.
 4. Type ``bash Miniconda3-latest-Linux-x86_64.sh -b -p <dir>`` to start the installation, where ``<dir>`` should be replaced with the full path to your desired installation directory.
 For example, set it to ``/work/<mygroup>/<mydirectory>/miniconda3`` (recommended).